South Pacific Gyre: Sediment flux and accumulation

 Earth's trade winds and Coriolis force cause the ocean currents in South Pacific Ocean to circulate counterclockwise.
-The currents act to isolate the center of the gyre from nutrient upwelling and few nutrients are transported there by the wind (eolian processes) because there is relatively little land in the Southern Hemisphere to supply dust to the prevailing winds.
+The currents act to isolate the center of the gyre from nutrient upwelling, and few nutrients are transported there by the wind (eolian processes) because there is relatively little land in the Southern Hemisphere to supply dust to the prevailing winds.
 The low levels of nutrients in the region result in extremely low primary productivity in the ocean surface and subsequently very low flux of organic material settling to the ocean floor as marine snow.
 The low levels of biogenic and eolian deposition cause sediments to accumulate on the ocean floor very slowly.
 In the center of the South Pacific Gyre, the sedimentation rate is 0.1 to 1 m per million years.
 The sediment thickness (from basement basalts to the seafloor) ranges from 1 to 70m, with thinner sediments occurring closer to the center of the Gyre.
-The low flux of particles to the South Pacific Gyre cause the water there to be the clearest seawater in the world.
+The low flux of particles to the South Pacific Gyre causes the water there to be the clearest seawater in the world.